isomerpages/nhg-ohrpp/_conducting-research/Minimum Training Requirements/Financial Conflict of Interest (FCOI) Part 1: Declarations.md

 </div>
 <p></p>
 <p>Investigators and study team members who are involved in research that
-is conducted under the oversight of NHG or partner institutions should not have conflicting interests that may adversely affect the protection of participants or the credibility of the human subject protection programme.
+is conducted under the oversight of NHG Health or partner institutions should not have conflicting interests that may adversely affect the protection of participants or the credibility of the human subject protection programme.
 <br>
 <br>The <strong>definitions</strong> of Conflict of interest are as follows:&nbsp;</p>